cs100/template-proposed-project/README.md

  > Include a **class diagram(s)** for your project and a **description** of the diagram(s).
 Your class diagram(s) should include all the main classes you plan for the project.
 This should be in sufficient detail that another group could pick up the project this point and successfully complete it.
 Use proper UML notation (as discussed in the course slides).

  > ## Phase III
- > You will need to schedule a check-in for the second scrum meeting with a reader (using Calendly).
+ > You will need to schedule a check-in for the second scrum meeting with the same reader you had your first scrum meeting with (using Calendly).
 Your entire team must be present.
-This meeting will occur on week 8 but NOT during lab time.
+This meeting will occur on week 8 during lab time.
  > * Before the meeting you should perform a sprint plan like you did in Phase II.
  > * You should also update this README file by adding the following:
  >   * What design pattern(s) did you use?
 For each pattern you must explain in 4-5 sentences: